Does Your Content Strategy Have These 4 Must-Haves?

 - You’ve been ignoring mobile.
 Your website may rank well in desktop search results, but do you know how well you perform in the mobile world?
 Having a mobile friendly website optimized for multiple devices is no longer optional.
 To reach consumers who increasingly prefer smartphones and tablets over a traditional computer, you must prioritize mobile search.

 - You’re still basing content solely on keywords.
 Keywords allow users to find relevant content in search engines, but Google no longer rewards old keyword stuffing practices.
 Instead, marketers should opt for a few long-tail keywords that accurately match popular search terms with relevant, valuable content.
 As Google algorithms continue to evolve, you can bet more organic content focused on reader interest and value will rank higher than promotional or generic text.
+People can see Legal Marketing Strategy Pros website if they need the best SEO services.

 - You can’t place a value on SEO tactics.
 In the age of accessible big data and analytics galore, every company can assign value to optimization practices and measure campaign results in a meaningful way.
 Start mapping the customer journey with hard data on touch points and conversions.
 Use that information to assign a dollar value to marketing activities.
 Focus on weaknesses while supporting your strengths.
 Your management team will appreciate the streamlined, financial ROI reports much more than where you rank or how much traffic your website received last month.